LayerMaker/KaizoKoinzV0Main/git-checklist.md

 Without explicit user approval, no Git commands should be executed.
 This is a non-negotiable requirement to protect code stability.

+### Automated Approval Enforcement

+The repository now includes Git hooks that enforce the user approval requirement:

+1. **Pre-Commit and Pre-Push Hooks**: These hooks prevent any commit or push operation without explicit user approval.
+2. **Approval Process**: Run `node approve-git-push.js` to grant approval for a Git operation.
+3. **Time-Limited Approval**: Approvals expire after 5 minutes to prevent accidental or delayed operations.
+4. **Single-Use Approval**: Each approval is automatically revoked after use.

+This system ensures that no Git operations can be performed autonomously by the agent.

 ## Pre-Commit Checklist

 Before committing any changes, verify that: